 https://cloud.magento.com/project/_project-id_/setup/project_details URL and select the Project Details > Hosting Info tab.

-For Cloud for Adobe Commerce Pro, the CNAME records resolve to the Domain Keys Identified Mail (DKIM) and Sender Policy Framework (SPF) records managed by SendGrid, so that spam filters are less likely to inhibit your messages.
+For Adobe Commerce on cloud infrastructure Pro, the CNAME records resolve to the Domain Keys Identified Mail (DKIM) and Sender Policy Framework (SPF) records managed by SendGrid, so that spam filters are less likely to inhibit your messages.

 SendGrid DKIM signatures are not available in Commerce Cloud Starter.
 They are only available in Commerce Cloud Pro.